 A concrete overflow structure and sluice gate conduit is located between the east and west ponds to allow for water level regulation between the two ponds and to prevent overtopping of the embankment.
-These ponds do not have an outlet structure that discharges from the ponds.
-Water from the ponds is pumped back to the plant for reuse in plant operations after the bottom ash has settled out.
-A side stream from the recycled water is discharged to control solids in the recycled water and is regulated by the Michigan Department of Environmental Quality Permit number MI-0000278.
+As discussed above, these ponds do not have a discharge outlet structure.
+Water from the active pond is pumped back to the plant for reuse in plant operations.
 Under normal operating conditions, GHBLP circulates approximately 0.5 million gallons per day of water from the active pond which maintains an operating pond elevation of approximately El 588 to 590 feet.
 Based on berm crest elevations of 591.2 to 592.7 feet, the normal operating available free board ranges between 1.2 and 4.7 feet.